 So by constantly gaining the attention of others these inner tensions and conflicts are being regulated.
 This will not completely remove them; it will only ever be a short term solution and soon enough they will return once more.

-And to begin to realise that they can receive attention without having to compromise themselves.
+And to begin to realize that they can receive attention without having to compromise themselves.
 By letting go of this inner tension and conflict, one can also begin to value who they are and as this happens the need for attention is also likely to subside.